Dr Tara Stubbs

 '"Writing was resilience.
 Resilience was an adventure."
 Marianne Moore, Bernard Shaw and the Art of Writing', SHAW 29 (The Annual of Bernard Shaw Studies; Nov/Dec 2009): 66-78.

 'Irish by descent?
-Marianne Moore's American-Irish Inheritance', Irish Journal of American Studies (Spring 2009): http://www.ijasonline.com/TARA-STUBBS.html
+Marianne Moore's American-Irish Inheritance', Irish Journal of American Studies, issue 1 (Spring 2009)

 'New Readings of Marianne Moore's "Spenser's Ireland" (1941)', Peer English 2 (December 2007), pp.32-44.

-Dr. Stubbs has recently given presentations to OUDCE on 'Decay', to Kellogg College on 'The History of the Ghost Club', and to various conferences on aspects of her current research.
-She also gives talks to schools and literary societies, including the Woodstock Literature Society in 2013.
-She is active in the research centres of OUDCE and Kellogg College, as well as the Oxford English Faculty, and regularly chairs OUDCE's research seminars.
-She also gives regular talks and presentations for the OUDCE Graduate School, of which she is a committee members.
+Dr. Stubbs has given presentations to OUDCE on 'Decay' and on W. B. Yeats and Harold Macmillan; to Kellogg College on 'The History of the Ghost Club'; and to various conferences on aspects of her current research.
+She also gives talks to schools and literary societies.
+She is active in the research centres of OUDCE and Kellogg College, and in particular Kellogg's Centre for Creative Writing, as well as the Oxford English Faculty, and regularly chairs OUDCE's research seminars.
+She was involved in Oxford's 'Curiosity Carnival' in September 2017, running a sonnet-building workshop -- a project she hopes to extend to schools and other organisations.
+She also gives regular talks and presentations for the OUDCE Graduate School, of which she is a committee member.

-Dr. Stubbs also has an academic blog (http://drtarastubbs.blogspot.co.uk), which gives further details of her research interests, presentations and writing projects.
+Dr. Stubbs has an academic blog, which gives further details of her research interests, presentations and writing projects.